 This scholarship supports undergraduate students for study abroad in Africa in summer.

-African Heritage Room Committee/ Betty J. Tilman Award-Undergraduate
+African Heritage Room Committee/ in Memory of Ms. Betty J. Tilman Award-Undergraduate

 For 28 years Ms. Betty J. Tilman worked at the University of Pittsburgh in Pennsylvania where she assisted thousands of International Students on both the undergraduate and graduate level as they negotiated learning and adjusting to life in the United States.
 She is a Founding Member of the African Heritage Classroom Committee at the University of Pittsburgh and with Jackie Mullins, she assisted in the founding of the Homer S. Brown Association for African-American Law students at Pitt and Duquesne Universities.
 She has also served as Vice Chair of the Pittsburgh Presbytery, Elder and Chair of the Community of Reconciliation and for many years was Chair of the Racial and Social Justice Committee for the Pittsburgh Presbytery.
 For more than 30 years she served on the boards of the Pittsburgh NAACP and the African American Music Institute and was an avid fundraiser for both organizations.

 Ms. Tilman believed that we have Unlimited Opportunity to Educate, Share and Inspire even our Youngest Citizens as they dream, develop and expand their vision so that "They Too Believe that We All Have a Responsibility to Create a Compassionate World of Equanimity that Works for All! "